-Sorry for this long winded rant; I just love when experiences provide insight and a broader perspective. 🙂
+I love when experiences provide broader perspectives. 🙂

 It should come as no surprise that Spanish food is very distinct from American food.
 Although Spainiards do eat a lot of carbohydrates and bready foods, they eat fewer processed foods and smaller portions.
 People usually eat a small breakfast when they wake up, consisting of a piece of toast, a breakfast biscuit, and a cup of coffee.
 The most important meal of the day is lunch, or “la comida,” which is usually meat/fish, bread, and vegetables.
 La comida takes place between 2pm and 3pm, and people usually come home from work and school to eat lunch with their families.
 Finally, Spanish people eat a much lighter dinner around 10pm, which is usually just soup or ham and eggs.

 Another interesting thing about the food here is that if you go to a restaurant and order a beer or wine, you also get a tapa with the drink.
 The tapas are pretty big and can be a plate of pasta, meatballs, croquetas, or tortillas.
 That’s a drink and a whole lot of food for only about ∈2!!